10xly/is-bigint/README.md

-check if value is a bigint
+check if value is a bigint primitive

 ```js
 var isBigint = require('@is-(unknown)/is-bigint')